-Naturalist by heart and photographer by passion, I'm a dedicated photographer with the sole purpose of capturing our planets elusive and endangered species with a desire to inspire as many people to be more conscious towards the preservation of our natural world, while focusing on its wildlife and the importance of why they belong in their own habitat.
+Naturalist by heart and photographer by passion, I'm a dedicated photographer with the sole purpose of capturing our planets elusive and endangered species with a desire to inspire as many people to be more conscious towards the preservation of our natural world.

 I was born in Southern California in 1980 and was introduced to the natural world by my father at a very early age.
 His love for the wilderness and fascination with world culture, greatly influenced me to become more aware of the world that surrounds us.
 Focusing on our lands, wildlife and people; appreciating the importance of our coexistence on this amazing planet.

 As I became older, I started traveling alone to distant places such as Central America to study their culture and enjoyed spending a great amount of time in the jungle of Peten, exploring its rich biodiversity which I became most attached to.
 I was attracted to the aromas, the harmonic sounds produced by birds, the flickering of distant tropical thunderstorms in the late evenings, the lush green forest and the abundance of wildlife.
 I was also fascinated with mayan civilization and enjoyed exploring mayan ruins tucked away in the middle of the jungle.

 As an adult, I married the love of my life Kathleen whom too is a passionate animal lover, complementing our shared love and caring for animals, we now share a common bond and enjoy exploring all things nature, something that bring us close to their creator, our heavenly father, the Grand Master Artist.